 It only works in specific cases, and you should consult the documentation on the function you are using to see whether or not this syntax is supported.
-It does work as a chat in load\chat and load\a\chat though, which is very useful.
+It does work for chats in load_chat and load_a_chat though, which is very useful.